First HETDEX Spectroscopic Determinations of Ly$\alpha$ and UV Luminosity Functions at $z=2-3$: Bridging a Gap Between Faint AGN and Bright Galaxies: Samples

 \subsection{Spectroscopic Follow-up of BL-LAE Candidates}

-To identify the potential {\sc Civ} emission line of our faint type 1 AGN candidates, we carried out spectroscopic follow-up observations with the DEpt Imaging Multi Object Spectrograph (DEIMOS) on the Keck \Romannum{2} Telescope (PI: Y. Harikane).
-Our main targets include 5 faint type 1 AGN candidates.
+To identify the potential {\sc Civ} emission line of our type 1 AGN candidates, we carried out spectroscopic follow-up observations with the DEpt Imaging Multi Object Spectrograph (DEIMOS) on the Keck \Romannum{2} Telescope (PI: Y. Harikane).
+With the criteria mentioned in Section \ref{subsec:bllae}, we select five BL-LAE candidates that are visible during the observations.
+Our targets are summarized in Table \ref{tab:deimos_targets}.

 The observations were conducted on 2020 February 25 (UT) during the filler time of Harikane et al.'s observations when their main targets were not visible.
 The seeing size is $0''.4-0''.8$ in FWHM.
 We used 2 DEIMOS masks, KAKm1 and MUKm1, to cover the 5 objects (Table \ref{tab:deimos_targets}) with the BAL12 filter and the 600ZD grating that is a blue spectroscopy setting for DEIMOS.
 The slit width was $1''.0$.
 The spatial pixel scale was $0''.1181\ \mathrm{pixel}^{-1}$.
 The spectral range is 4500-8000 \AA \ with a resolution of $R \sim 1500$.
 We took 5 (4) frames for KAKm1 (MUKm1) with a single exposure time of 2,000 seconds.
 However, one frame for KAKm1 was affected by the high background sky level.
 We do not use this frame for our analysis.
 The total number of frames used for our analyses is 4 for each mask, KAKm1 or MUKm1.
 The effective exposure time is 8,000 seconds.
 We acquired data of arc lamps and standard star G191B2B.